Livable Garden Centre | Livable Basics

 Yield

-Yield refers to the amount of produce or growth a plant generates within a given period.
-It is often used to measure productivity in crops and edible plants.
+Amount of produce or growth a plant generates within a given period, often used to measure crop productivity.

 Z